blakegolliher/nfs-gaze/README.md

 Real-time NFS performance monitoring with per-operation latency tracking.
 Monitor your NFS client I/O statistics on Linux systems with detailed, operation-specific metrics that go beyond traditional tools.

-**🦀 Now fully implemented in Rust** - complete migration from Go for improved performance, memory safety, and reliability!
+**Now fully implemented in Rust** - complete migration from Go for improved performance, memory safety, and reliability!

 ## Key Features